devote/refinejs/README.md

 RefineJS
 ========

-Powerful and flexible generator objects with the possibility of meta-inheritance
+Powerful and flexible generator objects with the possibility of inheritance

 ---